cnl-berkeley/stable_projects/TripartiteLandmark_PosteriorCingulate/README.md

 ## Uncovering a tripartite landmark in posterior cingulate cortex
 Analysis pipeline and associated data for the manuscript Willbrand et al. (2022) *Uncovering a tripartite landmark in posterior cingulate cortex*.
-The published manuscript can be accessed at *Science Advances* at this [link](https://www.science.org/doi/10.1126/sciadv.abn9516).
+The published manuscript is available at [*Science Advances*](https://www.science.org/doi/10.1126/sciadv.abn9516).

 For questions and/or additional data requests please email Ethan Willbrand (ewillbrand@berkeley.edu) and/or Benjamin Parker (benparker@berkeley.edu)

 ### Instructions for use ###
   - To run statistical analyses and generate relevant figures open and run the included Rmd file (see *IFRMS_analysis_code.Rmd*).